 - Vegetable oils including coconut, canola, and olive

 - Foods with additives, sweeteners, preservatives, or colorants

 - Genetically modified, chemically sprayed, or artificially enhanced foods

 Health Benefits Of A Whole Food Plant-Based Diet

 - Most plants are naturally low in calories but high in fiber which means that weight loss and weight management are easier to control.
-In addition to this hunger pains and the accompanying stress can be avoided by no longer having to count the calories.
+In addition to this, hunger pains and the accompanying stress can be avoided by no longer counting the calories.

-- Eating a plant-based diet will encourage the growth of healthy gut bacteria which can be advantageous to the human body.
-This bacteria will control the spread of various diseases and in some cases reverse their effects, such as type 2 diabetes.
+- Eating a plant-based diet will encourage healthy gut bacteria, which can be advantageous to the human body.
+This bacteria will control the spread of various diseases and, in some cases, reverse their effects, such as type 2 diabetes.

 - Although weight loss is not the primary goal of a plant-based diet, dismissing processed and refined products will help you lose a few pounds.

 - Plants have the power to control and reverse various diseases, like heart disease and certain cancers.

 - Over time you will benefit from better skin color, stronger hair, and nails.